Introduction

 Canals

 Many prefer to shorten their trip and to avoid Cape Wrath and the Pentland Firth by using the Caledonian Canal, others use the Crinan to avoid the Mull of Kintyre.
-Although not recommended by someone I know who has done it, the Caledonian can be done single handed but the Crinan can not as most of the locks are unmanned so you would be relying on the good will of others to take your lines and to operate the locks.
+Although not recommended by someone I know who has done it, the Caledonian can be done single handed but the Crinan can not as most of the locks are unmanned.
 For the relatively short route help is available to hire at sensible money.
 See my post on my passage through in 2021.

-Update: As of January 2023: Use of a "private pilot" is mandatory through the Crinan canal if:
+Update: As of January 2023: Use of a "pilot" was mandatory through the Crinan canal if you are shorthanded with fewer than three aboard and recommended if:

 - you are in a rush to transit